-The five core courses required by the program are designed to provide students with a foundation in research methods and policy; an understanding of the broad, interdisciplinary nature of the research-policy interface in the health sector; and the leadership, communication and knowledge mobilization skills to work effectively as a member of an interdisciplinary team.
+The core courses required by the program are designed to provide students with a foundation in research methods and policy; an understanding of the broad, interdisciplinary nature of the research-policy interface in the health sector that includes a consideration of both the biological and social fundamentals of health; knowledge of health technologies; leadership, communication and knowledge-translation skills; and conducting research as a member of an interdisciplinary team.

-66 I was given the opportunity to develop leadership and teamwork skills.
-Looking at the prevalence of interdisciplinary team-based work environments, I believe HSTP has allowed me to become better equipped to excel in my future career.

-Owen McMorrie (MSc/15)

-This degree uniquely emphasizes interdisciplinary approaches to real world challenges.
-The program has provided me multiple opportunities to engage with a diversity of professionals.

-Lisa Carroll (MSc/15)
+I was given the opportunity to develop leadership and teamwork skills.
+Looking at the prevalence of interdisciplinary team-based work environments, I believe HSTP has allowed me to become better equipped to excel in my future career. - Owen McMorrie (MSc/15) This degree uniquely emphasizes interdisciplinary approaches to real world challenges.
+The program has provided me multiple opportunities to engage with a diversity of professionals. - Lisa Carroll (MSc/15)